agarrharr/Starbucks-Reload/readme.txt

 == Changelog ==

+= 1.1 =
+* Changed form due to the Starbucks site changing

 = 1.0 =
 * This is the first version

 == Upgrade Notice ==

+= 1.0 =
+This upgrade is required for the widget to work due to the Starbucks site changing

 = 1.0 =
 This is the first version